 Atrial Fibrillation does not have physical signs only until later on when something is about to occur.
 Most people detect the Atrial Fibrillation by medical interventions and by going to the doctor.
 However, there are other symptoms that people can detect early on.
 Some symptoms include:

-This can be caused by the heat build up and the lack of oxygen.
+- Dizziness and nausea.
+The heat build-up and the lack of oxygen may cause dizziness and nausea.
 Once this starts to occur, your mind starts to haze and the sounds start to fade behind you.
 Your head also starts to either feel heavy as if it were made of lead or you’re so lightheaded as if you’re extremely drunk.

-Faint comes from the dizziness and nausea.
+- Fainting.
+Dizziness and nausea may lead to fainting.
 You no longer have full control of your limbs.
 When you try to move your limbs, they’re extremely limp.

 Good news, yes, Atrial Fibrillation has treatment!
 Depending on which kind of treatment you need, there will also be a variety of medicines to weaken the effect of having an irregular heartbeat.